 As you're actively dealing with hair loss, you'll also want to be as gentle with your hair as possible while it is regaining strength.
 Try to limit the amount of heat styling you do (and use a heat protectant product if you must).
 You should also avoid coloring your hair, as color-treated hair tends to be weaker.

-It’s also smart to talk to a dermatologist about what other hair loss treatments suit your specific needs.
-If you aren’t sure what is actually causing your hair loss, they can help pinpoint the trigger to help address the root cause.
+It's also smart to talk to a dermatologist about other hair loss treatments that suit your specific needs.
+If you aren't sure what is causing your hair loss, they can help pinpoint the trigger to help address the root cause.

 Various factors can lead to hair loss, including traumatic events (physical or emotional), regularly wearing tight updos, pregnancy, diet, chronic illnesses, and more.
 A medical professional can help you determine what's causing your thinning hair and create an action plan to achieve healthy hair.